Making the Most of Your First Year

 Getting to know the experts in your field of study is also a great way to learn about opportunities to advance in your career path and get a feel for what professional life after college might look like.

-Have a question about a class you want to take or are unsure of what would fit best in your schedule?
+Have a question about a class you want to take or are unsure what would fit best in your schedule?
 A quick conversation with a counselor can easily clear things up and put your mind at ease.

 If they can make it through their first year, so can you.
 Don’t worry, you’ve got this!